KenKundert/svg_schematic/examples/README.rst

 Pipelined ADC (pipeline-adc.py)
 -------------------------------

-This example has a white background and so could route wires under components rather than wiring to terminals, but it largely does not.
+This block diagram has a white background and so could route wires under components rather than wiring to terminals, but it largely does not.
-It uses ``line_width = 2`` give the schematic a heavier look.
+It uses ``line_width = 2`` give the diagram a heavier look.

 .. include:: pipeline-adc.py
     :literal: